About…

 And the Lord will by no means leave the guilty unpunished.

-In whirlwind and storm is His way…” —Nahum 1:3 NASB)
+In whirlwind and storm is His way…” —Nahum 1:3 NASB

 The rush of invaders is spoken of figuratively as a whirlwind in Isaiah 21:1), and a commotion among the nations of the world is as of the striving of the 4 winds (Dan.
 7:2).

-Wind storm at sea
+Wind storms at sea

-Jonah was punished and redirected by sea storm (Jonah 1:10-15).
+Jonah was punished and redirected by a divinely produced sea storm (Jonah 1:10-15).

 “The Lord hurled a great wind on the sea and there was a great storm on the sea so that the ship was about to break up.